Volume 49 Issue 6 June 1999

 Clare Griffiths reflects on the last time a Labour government faced angry farmers fighting for their livelihood.

-Christabel Gurney describes the origins of the British movement to oppose apartheid, set up exactly forty years ago.
+Christabel Gurney describes the origins of the British movement to oppose apartheid.